 Look at it this way: As a freelance writer your primary job is not to write for the client; your primary job is to provide a solution.
 If you write a generally great piece of work that requires extensive editing due to structure and formatting issues, you are not providing a solution — you are providing a problem.

-I would much rather work with a good writer who provides a neat-and-tidy end product than a great writer who is happy to provide the kind of product that requires editing to fit into what is generally considered the “correct” style for online writing.
+I would much rather work with a good writer who provides a neat-and-tidy end product than a great writer who is happy to provide the kind of product that requires editing to fit into what I consider the “correct” style for online writing.

 N.B.: I do not claim to be a “great” writer, nor do I consider myself impervious to errors in writing.
-In fact, I have been guilty of many (possibly all) of the errors below.
+In fact, I have been guilty of many (probably all) of the errors below at one time or another.
 This is about us all bettering ourselves as writers, not about me putting myself on a pedestal.